janneshopman/runTimeChannelBudgets/README.md

 </pre>

 * This runs the case in parallel and automatically runs the post-processing afterwards, to create the data files in the "graphs" directory.
-* The templateCase was set up to be run with RKSymFoam using Runge-Kutta 3 temporal integration.
+* The templateCase was set up to be run with RKSymFoam using Runge-Kutta 3 temporal integration, see: github.com/janneshopman/RKSymFoam.
 * Any desired solver, for example "icoFoam" can be used by changing the "application" variable in the "system/controlDict":

 <pre>